 - Computer software; OR staff wages to adapt software packages to specific project applications; OR staff wages to develop original software.

 - Salaries for principal participant(s) in the research project.

 - Equipment, including computer hardware.

 - Award Application forms and supporting documents must be postmarked by December 15, 2016.

-- Applications will be reviewed by the ARLIS/NA Research Awards Sub-Committee according to the criteria outlined below.
-Notification of the Sub-Committee's decision will be mailed to all applicants no later than January 11, 2016.
+- Nominations will be reviewed by the ARLIS/NA Research Awards Sub-Committee according to the criteria outlined below.
+Notification of the Sub-Committee's decision will be sent to all authors and nominators no later than January 13, 2017.